 - encouraging customers to buy

-- taking money for goods
+- taking money for goods and giving out change

 - keeping records of goods bought and sold

 - packing up your stall at the end of each day

 You'll need to keep up to date with trading laws and local regulations.

 Income will vary according to your hours, location, type of goods or services, and how good you are at selling.

 You'll need to pay pitch fees out of any earnings.